rwblokzijl/Msc-thesis-EuroToken/thesis.md

 **monetary policy options** by having the Central Bank **controlling the amount of digital euro in circulation** through the control of the tokenisation and de-tokenisation of EuroTokens.
-The offline transaction capacity could be extended to make EuroToken a **disaster proof** payment system.
-With backing during deployment of the ECB, EuroToken could become the standardised digital currency of Europe allowing **international** with ease.
+The offline transaction capacity could be extended to make EuroToken a **disaster proof** payment system with some tweaks.
+With backing during deployment of the ECB, EuroToken could become the standardised digital currency of Europe allowing **international user** with ease.
+The **Conditional use by non-euro area residents** is left to future research, but will be explored somewhat in chapter 6.
 The rest of the requirements are legal questions and are left out of scope.

 # Discussion and future work